General exam information

 Students who arrive late for an exam should report to the supervisor upon arrival.

-- If you arrive within 45 minutes of the start of reading time, you will be allowed to enter the exam room and commence your exam.
+- If you arrive within 45 minutes of the start of your exam, you will be allowed to enter the exam room and commence your exam.
 Extra time is not allowed and you will finish your exam at the scheduled time.

-- If you arrive more than 45 minutes after the start of reading time, you will not be permitted to sit the exam.
+- If you arrive more than 45 minutes after the start of your exam, you will not be permitted to sit the exam.

 Students are advised to contact their Unit Chair or apply for Special Consideration no later than three (3) University working days after the completion of their exam.
 Please note that Special Consideration applications are subject to approval.
 Holiday, or other non-urgent travel, or misreading the exam timetable are not acceptable in the Special Consideration process.